Saina Nehwal Biography

-The Gopichand Academy of Hyderabad is the place where Saina Nehwal trains.
-From her initial years in the courts, Saina Nehwal has always shown lots of potential.
-Being a National Junior champion, she has performed well in major tournaments, not only national tournaments but international too.
+Saina Nehwal trains at Pullela Gopichand Academy in Hyderabad.
+From her initial years as a badminton player, she has always shown a lot of potential in herself.
+Being a National Junior champion, she has performed well in major tournaments, both in national and international ones.
 She has clearly made a mark of her own.

-The Junior Czech Open, which took place in the year 2003, was the beginning of Saina's career; as she went on to win the tournament.
+The Junior Czech Open, which took place in the year 2003, was the beginning of her career, as she went on to win the tournament.
 She came second in the 2004 Commonwealth Youth Games.
-She also took part in the 2004 Junior Asian Championship.
-Saina became the first player to win the Asian Satellite Badminton tournament twice, once in 2005 and the again in 2006.
+Saina became the first player to win the Asian Satellite Badminton tournament twice, once in 2005 and then again in 2006.

-In 2009, she became the first Indian to win the most prominent badminton series of the world - the Indonesia Open.
+In 2009, she became the first Indian to win the most prominent badminton series of the world – the Indonesia Open.
 She also reached the quarterfinals of world championship.
-Saina Nehwal was honored with the Arjuna award and her coach Gopichand was also honored with the Dronacharya award in August 2009.
+Saina Nehwal was honoured with the Arjuna award and her coach Gopichand was also honoured with the Dronacharya award in August 2009.

 In 2011, she won the Switzerland Swiss Open Grand Prix Gold and came second in the Malaysia Open Grand Prix Gold, the Indonesia Open Super Series Premier and the BWF Super Series Masters Finals.
-In 2012, Saina won the Swiss Open Grand Prix Gold, the Thailand Open Grand Prix Gold and reclaimed the Indonesia Open Super Series Premier, making it is her third Indonesian open title win.
+In 2012, Saina won the Swiss Open Grand Prix Gold, the Thailand Open Grand Prix Gold and reclaimed the Indonesia Open Super Series Premier, making it her third Indonesian open title-win.